bucs110FALL22/final-project-team-green/README.md

 ## Project Description

-Navigate life as a first year student at Binghamton Univeristy.
-Every choice you makes come with a consequence, so decide carefully.
-Live any type of life you want!
+Navigate your way through a maze as a student as fast as you can and try to avoid or defeat professors blocking your way!

 ***